Greta Thunberg: Academics

 In February 2019, 224 academics signed an open letter of support, stating that they were inspired by Thunberg's actions and by the schoolchildren who went on strike to make their voices heard.
-This support from academics, including many scientists, is in sharp contrast with the opposition Thunberg usually receives from politicians.

 Politicians

 Thunberg has met with many politicians and world leaders but said she could not think of a single politician who has impressed her.
 Asked about New Zealand Prime Minister Jacinda Ardern, who described the climate crisis as a matter of life or death, Thunberg commented, "It's funny that people believe Jacinda Ardern and people like that are climate leaders.
 That just tells you how little people know about the climate crisis."
 Thunberg says that she ignores words and sentiments: "Obviously the emissions haven't fallen.
 It goes without saying that these people are not doing anything."
 In fact, New Zealand's greenhouse-gas emissions had increased by 2% in 2019.

 United Nations Secretary-General António Guterres endorsed the school strikes initiated by Thunberg, admitting: "My generation has failed to respond properly to the dramatic challenge of climate change.
 This is deeply felt by young people.
 No wonder they are angry."
 Speaking at an event in New Zealand in May 2019, Guterres said his generation was "not winning the battle against climate change" and that it was up to the youth to "rescue the planet".

 Thunberg urges MEPs to show climate leadership, receives standing ovation, 2020.

 Democratic candidates for the 2020 United States presidential election, including Kamala Harris, Beto O'Rourke, and Bernie Sanders, expressed support after her speech at the September 2019 action summit in New York.
 German Chancellor Angela Merkel indicated that young activists such as Thunberg had driven her government to act faster on climate change.

 Thunberg and her campaign have been criticized by politicians as well, ranging from personal attacks to statements that she oversimplifies the complex issues involved.
-Among them are the Australian prime minister Scott Morrison, German chancellor Angela Merkel, French president Emmanuel Macron, Russian president Vladimir Putin, OPEC (Organization of the Petroleum Exporting Countries) and, repeatedly, U.S. president Donald Trump.
+Among them are the Australian prime minister Scott Morrison, German chancellor Angela Merkel, French president Emmanuel Macron, Russian president Vladimir Putin, OPEC (Organization of the Petroleum Exporting Countries) and, repeatedly, US president Donald Trump.